704-750-0409

 Dedicated to Advancing Mental Health Care

 With extensive experience in both clinical practice and academic research, Dr. Harmon brings depth of knowledge and compassionate understanding to every patient interaction.
+We see patients in our South Park offices in Charlotte as well as virtually throughout NC, SC, GA and VA.

 Bio